Child pyromaniac: Comparison to child fire-setters.

 There are many important distinctions between a child pyromaniac and a child fire-setter.
 In general, a fire-setter is any individual who feels the impulse to set a fire for unusual reasons.

-While a child fire-setter is usually curious about fire and has the desire to learn more about it, a child pyromaniac has an unusually bizarre impulse or desire to set intentional fires.
+While a child fire-setter is usually curious about fire and has the desire to learn more about it, a child pyromaniac has an abnormally powerful, recurring impulse or desire to set intentional fires.

 Pyromania, also known as pathological fire-setting, is when the desire to set fires is repetitive and destructive to people or property.
 The most important difference between pyromania and fire-setting is that pyromania is a mental disorder, but fire-setting is simply a behavior and can be more easily fixed.

 Minor or non-severe fire-setting is defined as "accidental or occasional fire-starting behavior" by unsupervised children.
 Usually these fires are started when a curious child plays with matches, lighters, or small fires.
 Juveniles in this minor group average at most 2.5 accidental fires in their lifetime.

 Most children in this group are between five and ten years of age and do not realize the dangers of playing with fire.
 Pathological fire-setting manifests when the action is "a deliberate, planned, and persistent behavior".
 Juveniles in this severe group set about 5.3 fires.

 Most young children are not diagnosed as having pyromania but conduct disorders.